5. The Wrapper Script (mod)¶

 -

-is available it will be used as interpreter, otherwisepython3
+-ias additional argument), but disable the log.
+Ifipython3is available it will be used as interpreter, otherwisepython3is used.

 -